 - want multiple monetization options such as Youtube and Soundcloud.

-- want to offer customer services such as mixing and mastering and/or want to sell custom merchandise.
+- want to offer custom services such as mixing and mastering and/or want to sell custom merchandise.

 - want robust features and a platform built for community and networking.